utap2/utap2/docs/rst/installation.rst

 CONDA
-                        Full path to root folder of miniconda.
+                        Full path to miniconda's env root folder.

-                        A full miniconda3 env exist inside the container
+                        A full miniconda3 env exist inside the container .

                         **For example:** /miniconda3

                         **The default is:** CONDA=None

-                        When default parameter is used the environmet at /opt/miniconda3 inside the container will be used
+                        When default parameter is used the environmet at /opt/miniconda3 inside the container will be used.

 PROXY_URL
-                        URL of utap if you using with proxy. default: DNS_HOST:HOST_APACHE_PORT
+                        UTAP's URL if you are using proxy server.
+                        default: DNS_HOST:HOST_APACHE_PORT